 They say for a building to stay erect, you need to have a strong foundation!
 For achieving success in any exam, the fundamental concepts play a vital role.
 Thus, candidates should plan their preparation in such a way that they work on the basics of the topics they find difficult and then learn the short cut methods to deal with them so that they can solve maximum questions in minimum time with accuracy.

-Step 4: Studying on regular basis
+Step 4: Studying on a regular basis

 Studying for short duration regularly will produce better results than studying for long hours only on weekends.
-Thus, a candidate appearing for the exam should devote minimum 4 to 6 hours weekly on aptitude.
-It can be 2 hours every alternate days or 1 hour daily.
+Thus, a candidate appearing for the exam should devote a minimum of 4 to 6 hours weekly on aptitude.
+It can be 2 hours every alternate day or 1 hour daily.
 This will help the candidates to continuously be in touch with the concepts and then they will not have to take the pain of going through the same concepts again and again when the exam will approach.